OgarProject/Ogar/README.md

 ## Known Issues
 - [General] When disconnecting, some cells from splitting are left behind
-- [General] Formula for calculating speed is wrong
+- [General] Several formulas for calculating variables (ex. speed, mass decay) are incorrect
-- [General] Formula for calculating view distance is wrong
+- [General] Viruses sometimes mass spawn and fill up the map
 - [Team] Cells just block their team mates when colliding, instead of pushing them a little

 ## Obtaining and Using